Communications and Education

 Betty promotes aviation in the Commonwealth through programs, digital media, and print publications; develops and manages special events and aviation education programs; administers an aviation promotion grant program for Virginia’s public use airports, and serves as the agency’s Virginia Freedom of Information Act (FOIA) Officer.

-Kim Wells, Public Relations & Education Coordinator
+David Halstead, Public Relations & Education Coordinator

 (804) 774-4634, ext.
 44634

-David supports the daily operation of multiple aviation awareness, education, and workforce programs and researches and writes educational and promotional publications for print, web, and social media.
+This position supports the daily operation of multiple aviation awareness, education, and workforce programs and researches and writes educational and promotional publications for print, web, and social media.

 Aircraft Registration Program: